Thunder2103/BIDMAS-Calculator-/README.md

 I plan to experiement with Machine Learning next or finish a few C# / node.js projects I've left on the back burner when college starts up in a few days.

-Update 1: 07/09/2021 fixed an issue that cuase 0's to not merge properly causing syntax errors.
+Update 1: 07/09/2021 fixed an issue that causes 0's to not merge properly causing syntax errors.